Konstantin Senchikhin

 He is the architect of Ganjlik, Khatai and 20 January metro stations.

 Biography

 Konstantin Ivanovich Senchikhin was born in 1905 in Baku.
 He studied at the Azerbaijan Polytechnic Institute.
 He studied in the same group with Mikayil Huseynov and Sadiq Dadashov.

-Senchikhi's first work is a factory kitchen built in Sabunchu.
+Senchikhin's first work is a factory kitchen built in Sabunchu.
 It was also his thesis.
 Later, a factory-kitchen was built in Surakhani with his project.
 Photos of the built factory-kitchen were published in the 6 th issue of "Architektura SSSR" magazine in 1934.

 During the years of his activity, based on his projects, the building of the Azerbaijan Medical Institute, the "Dinamo" Sports Complex, the building of the Ministry of Defense of Azerbaijan, the complex of residential and administrative buildings at the intersection of Samad Vurgun and Bakikhanov streets, the Lokbatan Palace of Culture, the Monolith and the House of Artists were built in Baku.

 "False Baku" project

 From the first days of the Second World War, the idea of masking the entire capital to protect Baku and its numerous industrial facilities from air attacks became relevant.
 The General Staff of the State Defense Committee of the USSR made a decision in this regard and appointed Konstantin Senchikhin as the head of the masking service of the city of Baku.
 To camouflage the city and to observe the buildings in the city from the air, they allocate an airplane at his disposal.

 As a result, the false Baku project was being implemented under the leadership of Konstantin Senchikhin, 30 km away from Baku.
 Here, a new city was built from models to deceive enemy planes, and even constructions imitating the movement of cars, city trams, and trains are built.
 The created False Baku project was also liked by the central government.
 Konstantin Senchikhin said the following about this project: